Countly/countly-sdk-documentation/android/current.md

 </div>
 <h1>Adding the Countly SDK</h1>
 <p>
-  <span style="font-weight:400">You can use both Android Studio and Eclipse to add the Countly SDK to your project.</span>
+  <span style="font-weight: 400;">You can use both Android Studio and Eclipse to add the Countly SDK to your project.</span>
 </p>
 <p>
   <strong>Adding via Android Studio</strong>
 </p>
 <p>
-  <span style="font-weight:400">You may use the default JCenter repository to download the SDK package.
+  <span style="font-weight: 400;">You may use the default JCenter repository to download the SDK package.
 If it is not included in your project, include it as follows:</span>
 </p>
 <pre><code>buildscript {
     repositories {